department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 **If you don’t have a pre-need decision letter**, you have a few steps to take before you can request a burial.
 Keep reading to find out what to do next.

 #### Prepare

-- Check to see if the deceased can be buried in a VA national cemetery.
+Check to see if the deceased can be buried in a VA national cemetery.
 [Find out if the deceased is eligible](/burials-and-memorials/eligibility).

-##### Once you’ve confirmed eligibility, gather these documents and this information before you apply:
+Once you’ve confirmed eligibility, gather the documents and other information you'll need to confirm the deceased's identity when you apply:
  - The deceased’s DD214 (or similar discharge papers).
 [Find out which discharge papers we accept along with your application](http://www.cem.va.gov/CEM/hmm/discharge_documents.asp)
  - The deceased’s full name, gender, Social Security number or Veteran ID, date of death, and date of birth
  - Next-of-kin information (name, relationship, Social Security number, phone number, and address)